-Sincere thanks to Jeffrey S. Crowley, MPH, Mila Kofman, JD and Kevin Lucia, JD for their input on early versions of the guide.
+Sincere thanks to Suzanne Z. Collins, RHIA, CPC, CHC, EMS for her comments and suggestions on improving this guide; and Jeffrey S. Crowley, MPH, Mila Kofman, JD and Kevin Lucia, JD for their input on early versions of the guide.
 A special thanks also to Donald Jones for his technical skill in transforming the guides from rough drafts to polished, final product.
 Their help was invaluable.
-Any mistakes, however, are the authors' own.
+Any mistakes, however, are the author's own.